RyKaj/Documentation/InfrastructureArchitecture/Database-SQL-Architect.md

     allowed (or qualified) classes.

 When I see these two requirements together I automatically think
-\"validate against a cross reference.\" I call this the \"Cross Reference Validation\" pattern.
+\"validate against a cross reference."
+I call this the \"Cross Reference Validation\" pattern.
 It is different from a simple foreign key validation.
 Let\'s go through it and see why.